prestongarno/kotlinq/README.md

 ## Un-typed GraphQL query DSL (version 0.4.0) (new)

-If you would like to run a query in GraphQL without the complexity of the build plugin and defining classes, version 0.4.0 will fully support **ad-hoc, untyped** but natively expressed queries and mutations!
+If you would like to quickly run a query in GraphQL without the complexity of the build plugin and defining classes, version 0.4.0 will fully support [**ad-hoc, untyped**](https://github.com/prestongarno/kotlinq/blob/query-dsl/query-dsl/src/main/kotlin/DslExtensionScope.kt) but natively expressed queries and mutations!

 Current working example: